yukijina/yukijina.github.io/_posts/2019-06-06-ruby_on_rails_project.markdown

 As always, it was very helpful for me to create a note about the project before building the web app.
 I’m brainstorming solo - what kind of Model, View, Routes, table columns are necessary for the project.
 I spent times to work on it however,  a lot of ideas actually came up while I was coding.
 I ended up modifying many things - adding and removing table columns, and deleting a join table and creating a new one, etc. I was programming, thinking about the logic, at the same time, doing user experience -  what kind of structure or interaction is good for users.

-About my project:
+### About my project:
-The project title is "Job search organizer" !
+It is called "Job search organizer" !
 Users must sign up/log in.
 Users can create their own checklists, which include information about companies and positions users added,  and also users can track the process of the job application.
 A resume was sent?
 Or Interview was done?
 Tracking your application sounds convenient.

 ### Model:
+I have four models.
+Checklist is a join table.

 User
 ![User Model](/img/myimg/rails-user-model.png)